-I have worked in family law matters for over twenty years.
+I have worked in family law matters for over thirty years.
 I listen to every detail my client provides me so I have a full understanding of their concerns.
 I take my client’s concerns seriously and will work diligently to provide you and your children with an outcome which meets the children’s best interests.

 Stepparents, next of kin and others may adopt a child when statutory criteria is met.
 Birth parents may consent to the adoption.
 In most cases, unless the natural parents’ consent, the courts require proof of abandonment, either financially or physically for a period of one year or more.
 Ms. Drake can work with you to determine whether a child is eligible for adoption and ensure you meet all the statutory criteria.